openintegrationhub/BusinessCommittee/Contributing/Guide/README.md

 We currently have two Committees, which are a good entry point for you, if are looking for something to work on.

-Technology Committee responsible for XXXX.
+Technology Committee responsible for the development of the framework, it's releases and management of the process via the product backlog.
 Learn more:[Technology Committee](link).
-Business Committee responsible for xxxx.
+Business Committee responsible for all community-facing topics, as well as topics relevant for commercial use of the framework.
 Learn more:[Business Committee](link).

 ## Workgroups